angr/angr-doc/docs/examples.md

 There are also a great amount of slightly more redundant examples (these mostly stem from CTF problems solved with angr by Shellphish) [here](more-examples.md).

+If you want a high-level cheatsheet of the "techniques" used in the examples, see [the angr strategies cheatsheet](https://github.com/bordig-f/angr-strategies/blob/master/angr_strategies.md) by [Florent Bordignon](https://github.com/bordig-f).

 To jump to a specific category:

 - [Introduction](#introduction) - examples showing off the very basics of angr's functionality